 Jennifer’s strength lies in her ability to transform complex issues into understandable and actionable plans

-Jennifer represents management in various sectors including municipalities, educational institutions and forestry companies.
-She supports clients on a number of WorkSafeBC-related matters, including workplace health and safety, administrative penalties and fines, and workplace inspections.
-Jennifer also offers advice and representation on issues related to the maintenance and termination of the employment relationship, including performance management and post termination obligations.
-She also has experience in resolving a wide range of collective agreement disputes, including contracting out, dismissal and disciplinary matters and job competition grievances.
+Jennifer represents employers in various sectors including municipal, education and forestry.
+She offers advice and representation on all issues related to the creation, maintenance and termination of the employment relationship, including managing employee performance and workplace accommodation.
+She also has experience in resolving a wide range of collective agreement disputes, including interpretation of collective agreement provisions, dismissal and disciplinary matters and job selection grievances.

 Education